 Insurance agencies do not cover this level of care.
 Please reach out to your family provider for additional information.

 Youth are typically court-ordered by the county or state to partake in the Rawhide Residential Care Program.
 This program helps treat boys ages 11-18 who who struggle with Oppositional Defiance Disorder (ODD), Attention Deficit Hyperactivity Disorder (ADHD), Depression, Alcohol and Other Drug Abuse (AODA), victims of abuse and/or neglect, Conduct Disorder (CD), Disruptive Mood Dysregulation Disorder (DMDD) and other forms of mental Illness.
 These are youth who require a structured environment, education and mental health support.

 On average, most youth are with us for 4-6 months, depending on the youth’s needs and what the county or state decide.
 However, some have been with us as short as one month or as long as two years.

-Currently, no youth are allotted home visits to family or guardians due to the COVID-19 pandemic.
-Prior to this, home visits depend on the youth’s treatment.
-Parents/guardians, Rawhide staff/case managers and the courts can discuss a plan for home visits that may vary based on the youth’s progress and therapeutic need.
+Most youth are allowed to go on home visits to family or guardians, but depend on the youth’s treatment.
+Parents/guardians, Rawhide staff/case managers, and the courts can discuss a plan for home visits that may vary based on the youth’s progress and therapeutic needs.

 All of our therapists have master’s degrees and are trained in multiple evidenced-based treatment interventions, such as TF-CBT, DBT, CBT, equine-assisted therapy, alcohol and drug prevention, and more.